-Example: “I chose the interview with this company because the materials you manage, the operations you conduct, and the general logistics align well with my previous experience.
+Example: “I chose to interview with this company because of the materials you manage, the operations you conduct, and your general logistics align well with my previous experience.
 I’ve also heard many good things about the organization from both current and former employees.
-Finally, I did a great deal of research, and I learned that you are a leader in the industry and an innovator.
+Finally, I did a great deal of research, and I learned you are a leader in the industry and an innovator.
 This is exactly the type of organization I’m interested in working with, using my skills and experience to contribute to your continued success.”

 Question: Can you provide an overview of your general responsibilities in your previous warehouse position?

 Explanation: This question may seem redundant since you provided this information in your resume, which was why you were invited to the interview.
 During an interview, you will be expected to review your resume and expand on the information in it.
 It is a good idea to carry several copies of your resume to the interview for both the people interviewing you and so you can use it as a reference when answering this type of question.

 Example: “In my previous positions, I’ve had several different responsibilities which include managing the overall operations of the warehouse, recruiting, hiring, and developing the employees, reviewing and selecting warehouse equipment and technologies, and providing timely and accurate updates about the warehouse operations to senior management.
 I also performed ad-hoc duties, including representing the company at industry conferences, being part of the management team which reviewed the entire company’s operations, and meeting with customers to discuss the services we provide.”